benediktstroebl/agent-eval/README.md

 ### To run LDB agents

+ -  - LDB agents require a seed file containing already-existing solutions from a model or agent, which the LDB agent then debugs.
+To start an LDB agent from scratch, first create the seed files using the steps listed in the simple agents and models part above.
- - `LDB with seed from simple strategy` - Use this if you want to reproduce LDB agents that do not use a seed generated with Reflexion.
+ - `LDB with seed from simple strategy` - Use this if you want to reproduce LDB agents that use a seed generated using the simple models or agents.
 The resulting folder containing the outputs and logs will follow the nomenclature **model**+**seedmodel**.

     ```bash
     cd ./programming